Table of Contents

 2. Set SKU reorder points

-To avoid stockouts and delays in retail fulfillment, you can use past inventory and sales data to determine when it’s time to reorder inventory at the SKU level to, so you can replenish inventory right on time.
+To avoid stockouts and delays in retail fulfilment, you can use past inventory and sales data to determine when it’s time to reorder inventory at the SKU level to, so you can replenish inventory right on time.
 You can also take future growth into consideration to understand how many units of each SKU you should order.

 Optimal Reorder Quantity for a SKU = Avg.
 Daily Units Sold x Avg.
 Lead Time